-After this course students will understand the principles of estimation and decision problems, and will become familiarized with the fundamental differences between the analytic and machine approaches that can be followed to solve them.
-Students will understand that, for the correct understanding of these problems, it is necessary to master three basic probability theory elements: 1) the likelihood, 2) the difference between a priori and a posteriori uncertainty, and 3) Bayes' Theorem.
-They will also understand the concepts of generalization and sufficient stastistics, as well as the bias vs variance tradeoff.
+After this course students will understand the principles of estimation and decision problems.
+Students will understand that, for the correct understanding of these problems, it is necessary to master three basic probability theory elements:

+1) the likelihood, 2) the difference between a priori and a posteriori uncertainty, and 3) Bayes' Theorem.
+They will also understand the concepts of generalization and sufficient statistics.
 Finally, it will become apparent the advantages (both analytical and computational) inherent to Gaussian problems and linear solutions.
 (PO a)